Uber shifts into lower gear, prices IPO at $45

 Kalanick remains on Uber’s board, although he isn’t expected to be on the podium to help ring the opening bell at the New York Stock Exchange to herald the company’s debut Friday.
 Instead, he is expected to be on the trading floor, perhaps savoring his newfound wealth.
 At $45 per share, Kalanick’s stake in Uber will be worth $5.3 billion.
 Hundreds, if not thousands, of other Uber employees are expected to become millionaires in the IPO.

 Meanwhile, scores of Uber drivers say they have been mistreated by the company as they work long hours and wear out their cars picking up passengers as they struggle to make ends meet.
+On Wednesday, some of them participated in strikes across the United States to highlight their unhappiness ahead of Uber’s IPO but barely caused a ripple.
+A similar strike was organized ahead of Lyft’s IPO to the same effect.

 Uber may be able to avoid Lyft’s post-IPO stock decline because it has a different story to tell other than the potential for growth in ride-hailing, says Alejandro Ortiz, principal analyst with SharesPost.
 Uber, he said, has plans to be more than a ride-hailing company by being all things transportation to users of its app, offering deliveries, scooters, bicycles and links to other modes of transportation including public mass transit systems.